 Having an experienced professional to offer instruction, encouragement, and advice can be extremely beneficial as you navigate the path to licensure.
 While your mentor won’t typically review your experience reports, there are certain opportunities where mentors who are architects registered in the United States or Canada can approve your experience.

 AXP Portfolio Supervisors

-The AXP Portfolio enables seasoned professionals to complete the experience requirement outside of the hourly reporting method.
-Learn more about the expectations for supervisors reviewing and approving an AXP Portfolio.
+For those who are eligible, the AXP Portfolio enables eligible candidates to complete the experience requirement based on experience gained outside of the hourly reporting method.
+Learn more about the expectations for supervisors reviewing an AXP Portfolio.